SlimeVR/SlimeVR-Docs-Site/index.md

 # SlimeVR DIY guide

-Welcome to the SlimeVR DIY guide.
-In this guide you will learn how to build your own SlimeVR trackers or use your mobile phones as SlimeVR trackers.
+Welcome to the SlimeVR guide.
+In this guide you will learn how to build your own SlimeVR trackers, setup the trackers you already have, or use your mobile phones as SlimeVR trackers.

 > **Note:** You need at least 5 trackers (built boards or phones) for proper full body tracking.
 Alternatively, you can build a single tracker or use 1 phone/tablet for just waist tracking if you wish to test the tracking without investing in a full kit.